JetBrains/kotlin-web-site/docs/topics/js/js-react.md

    }
    ```

-2. Because the `VideoPlayerProps` interface specifies that the `VideoPlayer` component takes a non-null `Video`, ensure
+2. Because the `VideoPlayerProps` interface specifies that the `VideoPlayer` component takes a non-null `Video`, make
-that you handle this in the `App` component accordingly.
+   sure to handle this in the `App` component accordingly.

    In `App.kt`, replace the previous `div` snippet for the video player with the following: